Classes

 Come twine with me!
 As we use a peg loom to make a sampler/hotpad, we will explore different methods of weft manipulation to change the appearance of our woven cloth.
 No previous experience is needed.
 Bring your own scissors.
 Instructor will provide the peg loom and weaving materials for a $15.00 fee.

-Crochet a pot holder or dish cloth and/or knit a dishcloth.
+Crochet a pot holder and/or knit a dish cloth.
 Both make great kitchen tools and even greater toys for the grandchildren!
 Come knit or crochet with us.
 Make one of the featured projects or bring your own project to work on while hanging out with us.

 For the project(s), bring a skein or two of cotton yarn.
 Size 8 (6 or 9 work too) knitting needles and/or size H ( I or J work too) crochet hook.
 Skill level: any.
 These are very easy to start, repetitive patterns.
 Anyone can learn.
 Material Cost: $1 for pattern printing.